Mykie: Controversies

 In June 2016 the photo messaging application Snapchat appeared to be copying several artist's work, including a make-up look that Mykie had created a year earlier, and using them in Snapchat filters without credit.
 Following this Mykie became an advocate for other artists faced with similar problems, and attempted to work with Snapchat to sort the issues out.
 Snapchat added additional layers of review for designs to avoid similar situations in the future.

 In April 2017 Mykie uploaded a makeup tutorial titled "Re-Accommodated Makeup Tutorial - Inspired by United Airlines", outlining how to achieve a bruised and bloodied look similar to the appearance of the doctor who was dragged from the flight during the United Express Flight 3411 incident.
 It received backlash on social media.
 The video, according to Mykie in a subsequent statement, was designed as a satire against United Airlines in the aftermath of the incident; according to Cosmopolitan, "Some social media users had a difficult time judging whether or not the video was satire."

 Personal life

-From 2019 to 2024 Mykie was in the relationship with fellow youtuber Anthony Padilla.
+From 2019 to 2024 Mykie was in a relationship with fellow youtuber Anthony Padilla.